tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 # Alarm and event logs

-Beyond SCADA's main command and state journals, Stedin's systems generate alarm and event logs that capture anomalies, threshold violations, and state machine transitions at granular levels.
+Beyond SCADA's main command and state journals, the systems generate alarm and event logs that capture anomalies, threshold violations, and state machine transitions at granular levels.
 Alarms are conditions that exceed thresholds and require operator attention.
 Events are state changes that are logged without necessarily triggering an alarm.
 The patterns of alarms and their acknowledgement form forensic evidence of what the operators knew and when.

 ## Alarm thresholds and trigger criteria

-Stedin's distribution network has hundreds of configured alarm conditions.
+The distribution network has hundreds of configured alarm conditions.
 An overcurrent alarm is triggered when current exceeds a configured threshold.
 An overvoltage alarm triggers when voltage exceeds a maximum.
 An underfrequency alarm triggers when frequency falls below a minimum.
 These thresholds are set based on the network's design and operational requirements.
 The thresholds balance two goals: alarm often enough to catch real problems, but not so often